Capital Improvement Program 101

 The Council reviews the CIP plan during the annual budget process and approve the total amount of available funding.
 Over the summer, the Council further reviews and appropriates project-specific funding.

-Keep scrolling for a summary of what happened during this year's budget discussions.
+Keep scrolling for a summary of what happened during the 2019-20 Fiscal Year budget discussions.

 Do you have a project idea that needs funding?
 Applications for CIP are accepted year-round online.
 Visit Community & Neighborhoods' website to apply.